marycamila184/flaresatformer/README.md

-# **FlareSatFormer – A Transformer-Based Deep Learning Model for Gas Flare Segmentation in Landsat 8 Satellite Imagery**
+# **FlareSatFormer: A Transformer-Based Deep Learning Model for Gas Flare Segmentation in Landsat 8 Satellite Imagery**

 ## Introduction